awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started-step1.md

    If you want to join your file system to a Microsoft Active Directory domain that is managed by AWS, choose **AWS Managed Microsoft Active Directory**, and then choose your AWS Directory Service directory from the list\.
 For more information, see [Working with Active Directory in Amazon FSx for Windows File Server](aws-ad-integration-fsxW.md)\.

    If you want to join your file system to a self\-managed Microsoft Active Directory domain, choose **Self\-managed Microsoft Active Directory**, and provide the following details for your Active Directory\.
-   + The fully qualified domain name of your active directory\.
+   + The fully qualified domain name of your Active Directory\.
+**Important**
+For Single\-AZ 2 and all Multi\-AZ file systems, the Active Directory domain name cannot exceed 47 characters\.
+This limitation applies to both AWS managed and self\-managed Active Directory domain names\.
    + **DNS server IP addresses**—the IPv4 addresses of the DNS servers for your domain
-   + **Service account username**—the user name of the service account in your existing active directory\.
+   + **Service account username**—the user name of the service account in your existing Active Directory\.
 Do not include a domain prefix or suffix\.
    + **Service account password**—the password for the service account\.
    + **Confirm password**—the password for the service account\.
    + \(Optional\) **Organizational Unit \(OU\)**—the distinguished path name of the organizational unit in which you want to join you file system\.
-   + \(Optional\) **Delegated file system administrators group**— the name of the group in your active directory that can administer your file system\.
+   + \(Optional\) **Delegated file system administrators group**— the name of the group in your Active Directory that can administer your file system\.
 The default group is 'Domain Admins'\.

 1. For **Encryption**, keep the default **Encryption key** setting of **aws/fsx \(default\)**\.

+1. For **Access \- optional**, enter any DNS aliases that you want to associate with the file system\.
+Each alias name must be formatted as a fully qualified domain name \(FQDN\)\.
+For more information, see [Managing DNS aliases](managing-dns-aliases.md)\.

 1. Keep the default settings for **Maintenance preferences**\.

-1. For **Tags\-Optional**, enter a key and value to add tags to your file system\.
-A tag is a case\-sensitive key\-value pair that helps you manage, filter, and search for your file system and choose **Next**\.
+1. For **Tags \- optional**, enter a key and value to add tags to your file system\.
+A tag is a case\-sensitive key\-value pair that helps you manage, filter, and search for your file system\.

+   Choose **Next**\.

 1. Review the file system configuration shown on the **Create file system** page\.
 For your reference, note which file system settings you can modify after file system is created\.
 Choose **Create file system**\.

-1. After the file system has been created, choose the file system ID in the **File Systems** dashboard, then choose **Attach**, and note the fully qualified domain name for your file system\.
+1. After Amazon FSx creates the file system, choose the file system ID in the **File Systems** dashboard\.
+Choose **Attach**, and note the fully qualified domain name for your file system\.
 You will need it in a later step\.